muellermax/MovieKit/README.md

 ### Methods

 The class has currently the following methods:
+* `create_diary`: Create an empty dataframe as movie diary as well as en empty csv file.
 * `add_movie`: Add a movie to an existing dataframe and csv file and provide detail information (location, category, evaluation).
-If the csv does not exist yet, it creates a new one.
 * `delete_diary`: Delete the existing csv-file.
 Not recommended.
 * `plot_top_movies_time`: Create a Seaborn Scatterplot with the 30 most watched movies over time.
 The category and the evaulation are also included in the scatterplot as hue and bubble-size.

+The following methods are planned:
+* `import_diary`: To import csv files in the movie diary.
+* More plots and statistics.

 ### Author